 So the next question is having moved up to 6th Position in the Formula 1 standings, with 2 GP’s left can he hold on?

 And the most important question.
 Is Alexander Albon going to be confirmed as the 2nd Red Bull driver for 2020?

 Update and here comes the USA GP.

-Did you notice that Alex has qualified 6th for Sunday’s Untied States GP?
-Did you notice he’s sat along side the potential World Driver Champion?
+Did you notice that Alex has qualified 6th for Sunday’s United States GP?
+Did you notice he’s sat alongside the potential World Driver Champion?

 The question we are asking today is can Alex score more points and finish 6th?